-There are three types of speaker magnets on the market: aluminum nickel cobalt, ferrite and neodymium iron boron:
+There are three types of speaker magnets on the market: aluminum nickel cobalt, ferrite and neodymium magnet:

-Alnico was the earliest magnet used in horns, such as the horn horns in the 1950s and 1960s (known as tweeters).
-Generally made into internal magnetic horn (external magnetic type is also available).
+Alnico was the earliest magnet used in speakers, such as the speaker in the 1950s and 1960s (known as tweeters).
+Generally made into the internal magnetic speaker (external magnetic type is also available).
 The disadvantage is that the power is small, the frequency range is narrow, hard and brittle, and the processing is very inconvenient.
 In addition, cobalt is a scarce resource, and the price of aluminum nickel cobalt is relatively high.
-From the perspective of cost performance, the use of aluminum nickel cobalt for horn magnets is relatively small.
+From the perspective of cost performance, the use of aluminum nickel cobalt for speakermagnets is relatively small.

-The magnetic properties of NdFeB are far superior to AlNiCo and ferrite, and are currently the most used magnets on speakers, especially high-end speakers.
+The magnetic properties of neodymium magnets are far superior to AlNiCo and ferrite and are currently the most used magnets on speakers, especially high-end speakers.
 The advantage is that under the same magnetic flux, its volume is small, the power is large, and the frequency range is wide.
 Currently, HiFi headphones basically use such magnets.
 The disadvantage is that because of the rare earth elements, the material price is higher.

 Several Factors To Consider When Choosing A Speaker Magnet